capacitor-community/react-hooks/README.md

 # Upgrading from Capacitor 2 React Hooks

 In Capacitor 3, all the plugins were separated into their own packages.
-All the React hooks plugins were also put into their own package, so you will need to install the hook for each plugin you use.
+Likewise, the new React hooks plugins were also put into their own package, so you will need to install the hook for each plugin you use.

-Any deprecated API'S from Capacitor 2 to 3 were also removed, so you might need to make some changes to account for that.
-See the [Capacitor Plugin API for](https://capacitorjs.com/docs/plugins) the plugins you use to learn more.
+Any deprecated API'S from Capacitor 2 to 3 were also removed and updated, so you might need to make some modifications to account for API changes.
+See the [Capacitor Plugin API for](https://capacitorjs.com/docs/plugins) to learn more.

 # Hook Usage